-- Clinical Lectureship for Nurses and Allied Health Professionals
+- Clinical Lectureship for Nurses and Allied Health Professionals.

-- Senior Clinical Lectureship for Nurses and Allied Health Professionals
+- Senior Clinical Lectureship for Nurses and Allied Health Professionals.

-- Clinical Lectureship for Medical Professionals
+- Clinical Lectureship for Medical Professionals.

-- Senior Clinical Lectureship for Medical Professionals
+- Senior Clinical Lectureship for Medical Professionals.

-- Non-Clinical Lectureship
+- Non-Clinical Lectureship.

-- Senior Non-Clinical Lectureship
+- Senior Non-Clinical Lectureship.

 Patient and Public Involvement (PPI)

-For this lectureship call, we have separated the funding scheme into the eight different awards available (see the above section).
 Please read the Guidance document for more information about the award, the amount of funding available, and eligibility criteria for each of the award types before beginning an application.

 Applications must be submitted to our online award management system.

 To begin an application, please create an account.
-If you have previously interacted with us then your email address may already be in the system.
-If you find that this is the case, please click on 'Login' and 'Forgot password?’.
+If you have previously interacted with us, then your email address may already be in the system.
+If you find that this is the case, please click on 'Login' and 'Forgot password?'
 The system will then email you instructions to set yourself a password.

-After you have logged in, please click on 'Application Portal' at the top of the page, then select which award you would like to start an application for from the 'Click here to start an application' search bar in the blue panel on this page.
+After you have logged in, please click on 'Application Portal' at the top of the page, then select which award you would like to start an application for, from the 'Click here to start an application' search bar in the blue panel on this page.

 Our online award management system should work on all major browsers, such as Chrome, Firefox, Safari and Edge, but we would not recommend using Internet Explorer below version 9.

 If you have any issues with the system or have any feedback, please email us at firstname.lastname@example.org

 Our interview panel

 Members of our Research Awards Pool (RAP) are chosen based on the expertise required on adjudication panels.
-To avoid conflicts of interest any RAP member applying for funding in any of our funding rounds will take no part in the adjudication of that round.
-All RAP members sign up to our RAP Code of Practice.
+To avoid conflicts of interest, any RAP member applying for funding in any of our funding rounds will take no part in the adjudication of that round.
+All RAP members sign up for our RAP Code of Practice.
 All applications are sent out for external peer review and all reviewers sign our Confidentiality and Conflicts of Interest Policy.

-If you are a research expert and would like to register your interest in becoming a member of our Research Awards Pool please email us at email@example.com
+If you are a research expert and would like to register your interest in becoming a member of our Research Awards Pool, please email us at email@example.com

 Success rates for funding stream